A Rhodesian Services Association Inc. publication

 2pp x tip-in page

-To reserve a Limited Edition deluxe copy email Aulette Goliath firstname.lastname@example.org and cc to Hugh Bomford email@example.com
+The limited edition version are almost sold out, we have a few left - to reserve a Limited Edition deluxe copy email Aulette Goliath firstname.lastname@example.org and cc to Hugh Bomford email@example.com

 The dustcover above is the finished product showing the front, spine and back.
 The back flap has details of three of the authors.